JohnTheTripper/moviegoer-prototype/README.md

 - They're visually easy to identify.
 They are often shot using the the **Medium Close-Up shot**, a very recognizable cinematography shot.
 We will build a **CNN image classifier** from scratch to determine if frames/shots are Medium Close-Ups.
 - They are comprised of predictable patterns of shots.
 In a two-character dialogue, the shots are usually presented as a pattern of **speaker A, speaker B, speaker A, speaker B**.
 Using **Keras' VGG16 image model and HAC clustering**, we will group individual frames into shots, and look for this A/B/A/B pattern.

 Below is an example of a series of frames, grouped into shots, which form the A/B/A/B pattern.
-Each shot is an example of a Medium-Close-Up.
+Each shot is an example of a Medium Close-Up.

 ![abab pattern and mcu example](/images/abab.png "abab pattern and mcu example")